lildinosaur/n8n-nodes-tulip/README.md

 The Tulip Tables API node supports sending data to and reading data from Tulip Tables, as well as reading Tulip Table metadata, using the Tulip Tables API.

-Each `tulip-tables` node is configured to send data to a single Tulip Tables API endpoint.
+Each `tables` node is configured to send data to a single Tulip Tables API endpoint.
 On an input message, the node will send the configured request and output the HTTP response along with any returned data.
 The **Query Type** field determines the type of request, relevant parameters, and the response data type.
 See the Tulip Tables API documentation at `your-factory-instance.tulip.co/apiDocs` for more information on the different types of requests.

 #### Node Configuration